zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## XI.
 Writing and Reference Management

 To streamline collaborative writing and/or editing of manuscripts and fellowship applications, lab members should create [Google Docs](<https://docs.google.com>) to share documents with me and others involved in the writing goal.
 [Paperpile](<https://paperpile.com/>) will be used to manage references.
 Paperpile is compatible with Google Docs.
 A lab license will be made available to those who require it.
 For those who prefer LaTeX over traditional word processing, [OverLeaf](<https://www.overleaf.com>) is also an acceptable alternative to Google Docs.
-All final data, figures, scripts, and text associated with manuscript submissions should be organized within ``/Manuscripts/`` and in a manuscript-specific GitHub project.
+All final data, figures, scripts, and text associated with manuscript submissions should be organized on Box and eventually transferred to a manuscript-specific GitHub project.

 ## XII.
 Lab Safety